oakes/edna/README.md

 In addition to playing music, you can [export to mp3, wav, or midi](https://oakes.github.io/edna/clj/edna.core/export'e'.html) files, or even [export to a data URI](https://oakes.github.io/edna/clj/edna.core/edna-'g'data-uri.html) for playing on the web.
 With that, you can embed music in a [ClojureScript game](https://github.com/oakes/play-cljc) and the music will rebuild automatically when you edit it.

+**NOTE:** OpenJDK 11 is required!
+Newer versions of the JDK removed the `com.sun.media.sound.*` classes.

+You may be interested in a very similar library I made for Nim called [paramidi](https://github.com/paranim/paramidi).

 ## Getting Started

 You can generate a new project with the [Clojure CLI Tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools):